itzg/docker-minecraft-server/docs/configuration/server-properties.md

 Similar to the whitelist, to add users as operators (aka adminstrators) to your Minecraft server, you can:

+- Provide a list of usernames and/or UUIDs separated by commas or newlines via the `OPS` environment variable
-- Provide te url or path to an ops file via `OPS_FILE` environment variable
+- Provide the url or path to an ops file via `OPS_FILE` environment variable
     `docker run -d -e OPS_FILE=https://config.example.com/extra/ops.json ...`
-- Provide a list of usernames and/or UUIDs separated by commas via the `OPS` environment variable
-    `docker run -d -e OPS=user1,uuid2 ...`

 If ops configuration already exists, `OPS_FILE` will not be retrieved and any usernames in `OPS` are **added** to the ops configuration.
 You can enforce regeneration of the ops configuration on each server startup by setting `OVERRIDE_OPS` to "true".
 This will delete the ops file before processing ops configuration.